How to Block Knitting: Wet Blocking and Steam Blocking Knitting Techniques

 By definition, wet-blocking uses more moisture than steam-blocking knitting and can be used to stretch and enlarge a knitted piece.
 Although loosely knitted pieces stretch more easily than tightly knitted ones, and any extra inches you gain in width, you may lose in length.
 There are three degrees of wet-blocking depending on the amount of moisture added to the knitted fabric.

 This the mildest form of wet-blocking.
-It works equally well for all fibers, although silks and synthetics require more wetness than wool.
-It allows for total control over temperature, dampness, and finished texture because you are not restricted to the temperature and amount of steam that comes out of your iron, and you can gently pat and shape the piece with your hands while you work.
+It works equally well for all fibers although silks and synthetics require more wetness than wool.
+It allows for total control over temperature, dampness, and finished texture because you are not restricted to the temperature and amount of steam that comes out of your iron.
+You can gently pat and shape the piece with your hands while you work.
 Right side up, use pins to secure your handknit to shape on a padded surface placed away from direct sun or heat.
-Fill a spray bottle with cool tap water and spritz a fine, even mist over the piece.
+Fill a spray bottle with cool tap water, and spritz a fine, even mist over the piece.
 Use your hands to gently pat the moisture into the handknit, if desired, but be careful not to flatten any textured stitches.

 The immersion method imparts moisture thoroughly through the fibers and allows complete reshaping.
-It is appropriate for all fiber types, and particularly ideal for heavily ribbed or cabled fabrics, or fabrics that have taken on a biased slant during knitting.
+It is appropriate for all fiber types.
+It’s particularly ideal for heavily ribbed or cabled fabrics as well as fabrics that took on a biased slant during knitting.
 It is also the method to use after washing a handknit.
-To immerse a handknit, turn it inside out and soak it in a basin of lukewarm water for about 20 minutes, or until thoroughly wet, gently squeezing water through the piece if necessary.
+To immerse a handknit, turn it inside out and soak it in a basin of lukewarm water for about 20 minutes, or until thoroughly wet, and gently squeeze water through the piece if necessary.
 Drain the water, carry the wet handknit in a bundle to the washing machine, and put it through the spin cycle (or roll it in dry towels) to remove excess moisture.
 Do not twist or wring the handknit.
-Shape the piece right side up on a padded surface, using pins, knit blockers, or blocking wires for knitting as necessary.
+Shape the piece right side up on a padded surface using pins, knit blockers, or blocking wires for knitting as necessary.